benjaminion/upgrading-ethereum-book/README.md

   - Also at `benjaminion.eth`

 Any whales or large treasuries out there, I encourage you to take a look at the [Protocol Guild](https://protocol-guild.readthedocs.io/en/latest/index.html) which supports the people developing and maintaining our incredible technology, not just writing about it.

+Finally, all [feedback](https://eth2book.info/latest/contact/) is very welcome, and is handy for helping me to justify to my employer why I'm spending so much time on this thing.